 Applicant for Five-Year B.A./B.S. to M.Ed Programs

-If you hold a valid teaching certificate in the state of Illinois, you may enroll in a program designed to help you obtain a subsequent certificate in the following areas: early childhood education; elementary education; secondary education; world languages education; and special education.
+If you hold a valid teaching license in the state of Illinois, you may enroll in a program designed to help you obtain a subsequent teaching endorsement in the following areas: early childhood education, elementary education, secondary education, world languages education, and special education.

-In order to be considered for admission, you must submit a completed application as specified by the admission requirements for the teaching and learning program or the special education for certified teachers program.
-In addition to the standard application materials, you must also submit a valid Illinois teaching certificate and a letter from your school principal providing evidence of prior teaching experience and teaching performance.
+In order to be considered for admission, you must submit a completed application as specified by the admission requirements for the teaching and learning program or the special education for licensed teachers program.
+In addition to the standard application materials, you must also submit a valid Illinois teaching license and a letter from your school principal providing evidence of prior teaching experience and teaching performance.
 (If you are currently not employed as a teacher, then other evidence of prior teaching experience must be provided.)
-In addition, evidence of having passed the Illinois Basic Skills Test must be submitted by the end of the first quarter of completed course work.
+In addition, evidence of having passed the Illinois Basic Skills Test/Test of Academic Proficiency (TAP) must be submitted by the end of the first quarter of completed course work.

 The College of Education may admit non-degree seeking students who wish to take a course(s) to complete prerequisites for admission, personal enrichment or professional development.
 To enroll a non-degree student, all you will need to submit is an application and a $40 application fee.
 Official transcripts are not required for admissions but will be required after the completion of two courses.
 Please note that course work completed in a non-degree status may or may not be applicable to a degree program and is subject to approval by the advisor and appropriate department chair.